kernow/jsmocha/README.markdown

 Platform support
 ----------------

-jsMocha has been tested on Firefox 3, Safari 4 and Google Chrome.
+jsMocha has been tested on Firefox 3, Safari 4, Google Chrome and Adobe Air.
 Internet Explorer 8 is supported, however the mockerize feature is currently unsupported.

 Using jsMocha
 -------------